Vidvox/vvedu/pages/teaching/teaching_index.md

 ## Creating Your Own Version Of These Pages

-This project can be found on GitHub.
+This project can be found and branched on GitHub.

 More information on how to create your own version is coming soon!